Alexa! Why does my record player skip? Please help.

 Make sure your platter is leveled

-Always make sure your turntable is on a flat surface, or else, as a result, the record might skip because it is off balance.
+Always make sure your turntable or record player is on a flat surface, or else, as a result, the record might skip because it is off balance.
 Take a 3-way bubble level to check for consistency throughout the turntable platter.

 You are good to go if the bubble is in the center or close to it.
 If not, move it to a flatter surface or make height adjustments by rotating the turntable’s rubber feet up or down.